erosDiffusion/ComfyUI-ZImageDit/README.md

   - Total VRAM 10240 MB, total RAM 32560 MB

-- if you are on linux you are smart enought to know what to do
+- if you are on linux... you are smart enought to know what to do

 Enjoy!
 Enrico aka ErosDiffusion

 ps.: you might have issues installing, but I have no time to support :D

-note: this does not use memory management from comfy, so use carefully. memory footprint is around 7gb vram more or less, you can safely run up to 2048x2048
+note: this does not use ComfyUI memory management, so use carefully.
+Ißve added an option to unload but did not test it not sure it works. the memory footprint is around 7gb vram more or less, you can safely run up to 2048x2048

+´´